hacceebhassan/MATLAB_digits_recognition/README.md

 ◮ Symmetric weights, i.e. Wij= Wji\
 ◮ All neurons can act as input units and all units are output units\
 ◮ It’s a dynamical system (more precisely “attractor network”):\
-It’s possible to store memory items in the weights W of the network and use it as associative memory Pros:\
+◮ It’s possible to store memory items in the weights W of the network and use it as associative memory

+## Pros:
 ◮ Very simple model\
-◮ Nice mathematical analysis possible (also for capacity) Cons:\
+◮ Nice mathematical analysis possible (also for capacity)

+## Cons:
 ◮ Dynamics of the system are constrained to fixed points\
 ◮ No storage of time series\
 ◮ Low capacity